He who has health has hope, and he who has hope has everything..

 hose who test positive for HIV are provided with continuous counselling on how to live a positive and productive lifestyle, but our outreach services extend well beyond this.
 One of the National strategic goals is to have an HIV free generation by 2030.
 As a result outreach services are conducted as a way of reaching out to people who due to their employment, are unable to visit health facilities for basic screening purposes.
 Outreach services are also conducted at schools where there are vulnerable groups.
 This is aimed at preventing new infections amongst teenagers and young adults by engaging them through health dialogues.

-We visit workplaces and conduct HIV counselling and testing, basic screening for TB, Blood Pressure, Diabetes Mellitus and Cholesterol on site.
+We visit workplaces and conduct HIV counselling and testing, basic screening for TB, Blood Pressure and Diabetes Mellitus on site.
 Clients that are tested positive for any disease are referred to health facilities of their choice for comprehensive treatment, care and management.

 We also visit schools to give health information and education to learners in the environment where they already congregate and feel comfortable to interact with health workers and to ask questions.